izzy1090/Twitter-Recent-Keyword-Search/README.md

 node combineTweets-node.js
 ```

-Cleans up the file directory and moves recent searches into a folder using the search parameters as a folder name.
+Cleans up the file directory and moves recent searches into a folder using search parameters as a folder name.
 ```
 node cleanDirectory-node.js
 ```